 The Commando Marketing lesson is to strengthen networks through education.

 Providing free education also works well for SEO.
 This is why the Q&A sites like Yahoo Answers & ChaCha have grown so rapidly.
 People often have a lot of questions that they need answered before they make a purchase decision and they often turn to search for the answers.
+Newsletters like SEO Notebook are great too.

 Have you created pages on your site that educate your customers?